EventideSystems/tool_for_systemic_change/README.md

 ## Acknowledgments

-We're grateful to Emily Humphreys and Dr Sharon Zivkovic for developing the original Tool for Systemic Change and for agreeing to release the code as open source.
+We're grateful to Wicked Lab for developing the original Tool for Systemic Change and for agreeing to release the code as open source.

 We'd also like to thank [AppSignal](https://www.appsignal.com/) for providing monitoring and error tracking services.